jacoxnet/pizza/README.md

-# Project 3

-Web Programming with Python and JavaScript

-## Pinocchio's Pizza Ordering System
+# Pinocchio's Pizza Ordering System

-This project was prepared to satisy project3 in the online version of this class.

 ## Introduction

 Pinocchio's is a web application that implements an online version of the menu of the traditional Harvard Square pizza shop, Pinocchio's.
 The basic functions of the app are:

+This project was prepared to satisy project3 in the online version of CS50x Web Programming with Python and JavaScript.

 - *Begin (or Continue) Order*.
 The user can traverse a hierarchical version of the Pinoccio's menu, selecting items to order, which are placed in a virtual cart.